zuplo/docs/docs/articles/local-development-preview.md

 This installs the preview version of the Zuplo CLI, `zup`, locally in your current working directory.
-This prevents it from interfering from the production version of the Zuplo CLI, `zup`, that you may have installed globally on your machine.
+This prevents it from interfering from the production version of the Zuplo CLI, `zup`, that you might have installed globally on your machine.

 :::

-6. To start your Zuplo Gateway locally, execute the following command from the root of your Zuplo Gateway.
+7. To start your Zuplo Gateway locally, execute the following command from the root of your Zuplo Gateway.

 ```bash
    npx zup dev
 ```

-7. Visit `http://localhost:9000` in your browser.
+8. Visit `http://localhost:9000` in your browser.
 If you have a route configured for `/`, you should see the response from your Zuplo Gateway.
-8. The Zuplo CLI is running in `watch` mode.
+9. The Zuplo CLI is running in `watch` mode.
 Any changes that you make will be automatically compiled behind the scenes for you.
-9. Once you are done running your Zuplo Gateway locally, you can press `Ctrl+C` to stop the Zuplo CLI.
+10. Once you are done running your Zuplo Gateway locally, you can press `Ctrl+C` to stop the Zuplo CLI.

 ## Configuration for Local Development